kirpnlbr/kirpnlbr/README.md

 ## Designer-wannabe-socialscientist-developer—a multipotentialite, really.
 Hey I'm Kir!
 I currently work at [Lyon](https://lyon.com.ph/) as their Head of Design that does customer support and frontend development at the side too.
-I'm also an incoming freshman at [Ateneo de Manila University](https://www.ateneo.edu/) for the next school year.
-This README is still a work-in-progress so apologies if it's a bit drab 😅
+I'm also an incoming freshman at [Ateneo de Manila University](https://www.ateneo.edu/) for the next school year, taking up BS Management Information Systems as my undergrad.

+When I'm not working my sockets off, I'm learning about a multitude of things that interests me at the time.
+It could be about social or natural science, current events, or arts such as film in general.
+I call them my "intellectual flings" if you will.
+Other than that, I may be seen going out with my friends or family.

-**My interests include**: literature, video games, social science, math, interactive fiction, arts, film, coffee, anime, tech, statistics, writing, comics, traveling, and many more under the sun.
+**My interests include**: literature, video games, social science, math, interactive fiction, arts, film, fashion, coffee, anime, tech, statistics, writing, comics, traveling, and many more under the sun.

 ## Recently Played
 <section>